dmarcwise/dmarc-wiki/src/lib/providers/brevo.svelte.md

 You may later strengthen the policy and change the alignment mode, but make sure your email setup allows so by reviewing the DMARC reports.

-For example, if you use a dedicated IP with an entire subdomain dedicated to Brevo only, you'll be able to set strict alignment mode on both SPF and DKIM.
+For example, if you use a dedicated IP with an entire subdomain dedicated to Brevo only (and emails sent from an address on that domain), you'll be able to set strict alignment mode on both SPF and DKIM.

 ```
 v=DMARC1; p=reject; rua=mailto:[...]; aspf=s; adkim=s;